-Give your kids' old toys new life while helping other children and decluttering your home at the same time.
+You want to give your kids' old toys new life while helping other children and decluttering your home at the same time.
+But where do you donate used toys that will help other kids in need?
 There are a number of worthy locations just waiting for you to donate toys in good shape to children who will love playing with them.
 Start with these 10 places to donate your kids' gently-used toys.

 Salvation Army and Goodwill are the most recognizable charities where toys are donated.